Memphis Distracted Driving Accidents

 Distracted driving includes any action that takes a driver’s attention away from the road.
 Possible distractions may include putting on makeup, texting on a smartphone, eating a sandwich, reading a map, watching a video, or adjusting the radio.
 The longer that a driver’s attention is taken from the road, the greater the risk that an accident will occur.
 Hundreds of thousands of people are injured each year around the country as a result of distracted driving accidents.
-At Nahon, Saharovich & Trotz, our Memphis distracted driving accident attorneys are ready to help you seek compensation if you were hurt in a collision caused by someone else.
+At Nahon, Saharovich & Trotz, our Memphis car accident attorneys are ready to help you seek compensation if you were hurt in a collision caused by someone else.
 As the largest personal injury firm based in Tennessee, we have more than 30 attorneys and 100 staff members.
-Our car crash lawyers serve people throughout Tennessee, as well as in Arkansas, Kentucky, Mississippi, and Missouri.

 Establishing Liability for a Distracted Driving Accident